 • Review the recording to ensure audio and video quality

-• Use the Media Gallery feature within Collab to upload for student access
+• Use the Media Gallery feature within Canvas to upload for student access

 • Tools for recording: